cloudmesh-community/book/chapters/prg/python/python.md

 execute a Python module form the command line like you just did, or you can import it in other Python code using the import statement.

-Let's write a more involved Python program that will receive as input the lengths of the three sides of a triangle, and will output whether they define a valid triangle.
+Let us write a more involved Python program that will receive as input the lengths of the three sides of a triangle, and will output whether they define a valid triangle.
 A triangle is valid if the length of each side is less than the sum of the lengths of the other two sides and